Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.
+**6 JULY**
+Midterm with Jules.
+Rearrange the story squence and logic in my-mission page with live feedback from friend.

+**5 JULY**
+Prepare prototype for midterm.

+**4 JULY**
+Create page with lighter colour scheme.

 **3 JULY**
-Feedback from friend on prototype.
-Add more illustration into the page, optimize layout.Scrolling text effect.
+Feedback from friend Ziding on prototype.
+Add more illustration into the page, optimize layout, font. scrolling text effect.

 **2 JULY**
 Feedback from Andrew.
 Tweak the section of dissertation.
 Starting to use shimo.io for tranforming .md markdown document to .doc.